 Rich and I just returned from a marvelous 2-week trip to the Big Island of Hawaii.
 To say we had perfect weather would be an understatement.
 83 degrees and sunny or mostly sunny for 14 days straight, with light winds, little humidity, and acres of blue sky and azure sea.
 It was heaven.
 It seems, however, that was not what our friends and colleagues were experiencing here on Cape Cod in our absence.
 We’ve learned, from just about everybody we talked to since our return, that the Cape experienced a nor’easter of sorts that hung around for nearly four days.
 High winds, rain, and even some early snow squalls accompanied this early winter storm.

-Our first indication that Cape Cod had experienced some foul weather while we were away was the pile of wood stacked on the farmer‘s porch of our Cape Cod bed and breakfast.
+Our first indication that Cape Cod had experienced some foul weather while we were away was the pile of wood stacked on the farmer‘s porch.
 The wood came from the arbor that spans our walkway and supports a tulip vine, which has intertwined itself in latticework of the trellis.
 The winds were fierce enough to tear some of the lattice away from the arbor and the twisted branches of the tulip vine.
 Our gardener thoughtfully collected the scattered pieces from the front yard and neatly stacked them on the deck.

 Once inside, we noticed a screen that our housekeeper left in the kitchen.
 It seems that it tore free from one of the second floor gable windows during the storm and she rescued it from the front garden.
 These two discoveries prodded us to do a more through examination to assess further damage from the storm, as the hilltop location and north facing windows of our Inn insures that the backside takes a severe beating in a nor’easter.
 Alas, we thankfully found nothing more awry.